 Dental insurance with no waiting period for dentures may not cover the cost of the extraction while paying a small percentage for the replacement teeth.
 However, the discounts from using an in-network prosthodontist are where you will find the most value.

 Next, we explore ways to get free tooth extractions without using medical or dental insurance to fund the procedure.
 Naturally, the options discussed in this section will help fewer people or merely lower costs to a more reasonable level.

 Interest-free financing is a terrific option when you need a tooth pulled without insurance or money.
 Pay the dentist from your Flexible Spending Account (FSA) to unlock several hidden benefits.

 No credit check dental financing via an FSA is easy.
 Your employer must immediately reimburse any qualifying expense, even at the beginning of the plan year, giving you up to 52 weeks to repay the loan.
 Your employer cannot pull a copy of your consumer report or consider your FICO or Vantage score.

 Interest-free medical loans via an FSA are just the beginning.
-Your employer cannot charge for the use of their money, and you repay the loan using pre-tax payroll contributions, which reduce your exposure to three possible levies: federal income, state income, and FICA taxes.
+Your employer cannot charge for using their money, and you repay the loan using pre-tax payroll contributions, which reduce your exposure to three possible levies: federal income, state income, and FICA taxes.

 A free government dental clinic near you might be able to pull your tooth at little or no additional cost.
 This pathway appeals to patients without insurance to pick up most of the tab.